 Openly Available Sources Integrated Search (OASIS) is a search tool that aims to make the discovery of open content easier.
 OASIS currently searches open content from 61 different sources and contains 160,727 records.”

 For a quick review of what constitutes an Open resource and how to make use of them please review the following brief guides.

-For further assistance regarding Open Access or Open Educational Resources please contact David Smith, Assistant Librarian for Reference and Circulation.
+For further assistance regarding Open Access or Open Educational Resources please contact David Smith.